-Twice upon a Time: Selected Stories, 1898–1939, a collection of short stories featuring early incarnations of well-known characters, storylines, and settings from Montgomery’s books, will be published as part of The L.M.
-Montgomery Library in May 2022.
+Twice upon a Time: Selected Stories, 1898–1939, a collection of short stories featuring early incarnations of well-known characters, storylines, and settings from Montgomery’s books, was published as part of The L.M.
+Montgomery Library in 2022.
 It will be followed by volumes of her complete short stories, organized chronologically.